 The usual failures are predictable:

-• important sections do not answer the heading directly
+- important sections don’t answer the heading directly

 AI visibility workflow for content teams